 - Psychoanalytic therapy

-Most importantly, counseling can help them address the stigma towards their personality disorders.
-One of the most common reasons why these individuals do not consult mental health professionals is stigma.
+Most importantly, counseling can help them address the stigma toward their personality disorders.
+One of the most common reasons why individuals with personality disorders do not consult mental health professionals is stigma.
 It can be a barrier to treatment and the willingness of the person to seek help.
-The counselor should reassure them that there is nothing wrong with getting professional help for their condition.
+The counselor should reassure them that there is nothing wrong with getting professional help for personality disorders.